decision-labs/spacialdb-devcenter/pages/Node.md

 $ git clone https://github.com/sstephenson/node-coffee-project.git spacialdb-example
 ```

-The first thing we do is to add `node-postgre` to the `package.json` as a dependency:
+The first thing we do is to add `node-postgres` to the `package.json` as a dependency:

 ```javascript
 , "dependencies":